thomaschampagne/masquarade/README.md

 # Custom configuration

-Simply add your `.conf` config file into your mapped volume linked to `/etc/dnsmasq.d/`.
+Simply add your `.conf` file into your mapped volume linked to `/etc/dnsmasq.d/`.
 This file must be `dnsmasq` compliant.
 [The dnsmasq manual might help you](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html).

-When done restart your container to apply changes
+When done restart your container to apply changes.